curvelogic/eucalypt/docs/index.md

 contains the contents of the second block merged "on top" of the first.

-There is much more to be said on block merging, but for now:
+There is more to be said on block merge, but for now:

 `{ a: 1 } { b: 2 }` evaluates to `{ a: 1 b: 2 }`.